Stumbling Blocks, Stepping Stones

 “A few years ago, my family and I went through one of those times when you feel like the universe is against you,” Maria recalls.
 “I lost two friends to sudden death, a business venture went sour at the exact time that our family’s income was temporarily discontinued—and out of the blue came a random IRS audit.
 In a very short amount of time, there was a lot of grief for me, and a lot of fear and stress.”

-As many of us do when a dark moment hits, Maria felt an initial sense of being overwhelmed, “a kind of anxiety-panic, thinking: How are we going to get through this? … This is not something I ever wanted… I don’t know if I’m up for this.”
+As many of us do when a dark moment hits, Maria felt an initial sense of being overwhelmed, “a kind of anxiety-panic, thinking, How are we going to get through this?
+This is not something I ever wanted … I don’t know if I’m up for this.
 To regain her balance, she called on the same cornerstone techniques she teaches others: quieting the mind in order to make wise choices about how to proceed, and taking very, very small steps in that direction.

 But Maria also took a deliberate and thoughtful look back.
 “There had been another set of stressful events more than a decade earlier, when my infant daughter was very ill with asthma, my husband was diagnosed with lymphoma, and then he couldn’t return to work as a neuroradiologist after being treated,” she says.
 “Going through that time, I learned some things about what worked and what didn’t work, in terms of handling crisis.
-So during the more recent events, I actually sat down and did a historical review with myself: Okay, that didn’t go well, and I remember what happened there, and this really helped.”
+So during the more recent events, I actually sat down and did a historical review with myself: Okay, that didn’t go well, and I remember what happened there, and this really helped.

 For instance, Maria says, she knows what she literally needs to have on her bedstand during stressful times.
 “It may be meditation CDs or tapes, or a journal to write in when I wake up, to release whatever I’m terribly worried about and be able to go back to sleep.
-Having my mind spinning at 3:30 doesn’t help anyone—not me, not my family—and it doesn’t change anything in a positive direction.
+Having my mind spinning at 3:30 in the morning doesn’t help anyone—not me, not my family—and it doesn’t change anything in a positive direction.

 “In many ways, the first set of circumstances prepared me for knowing how to deal with the second,” she continues.
 “One of the things that’s true about life challenges is the more you face them, the wiser you become by working through them.”